 Our bodies need plenty of water to be able to function properly, which isn’t too surprising when you consider that so much of it is made up of water.
-We lose water every day every time we breath, sweat, go to the bathroom and even blink.
+We lose water every day every time we breathe, sweat, go to the bathroom and even blink.
 If you don’t replace what you’re losing, it can lead to dehydration.

 Even being just a little bit dehydrated can make you feel tired and affect your concentration levels.
 You’ll probably first notice it if you get headaches or a dry mouth.